-In 2013, expert software developers came together to create The Software Craftsmanship Guild in Akron, Ohio.
-The Software Craftsmanship Guild was modeled after medieval guilds, where skilled masters passed on their training to apprentices in a rigorous, hands-on process that produced more master craftsmen.
+In 2013, expert software developers came together to create The Software Guild in Akron, Ohio.
+The Software Guild was modeled after medieval guilds, where skilled masters passed on their training to apprentices in a rigorous, hands-on process that produced more talented craftspeople.

 What Sets Us Apart?